ChainOfNoThought/ChainOfNoThought/index.md

 ---
 # This is the front matter - Jekyll uses this to process the page
 layout: home
-title: Home
+title: on the winds, time, faith, and stars
 ---

-# and now, we drift

-on the winds, the time, the faith, and the stars.

-## Recent Thoughts
+## Recent Essays

 {% assign recent_thoughts = site.thoughts | sort: 'date' | reverse | limit: 3 %}
 {% for thought in recent_thoughts %}